maximpenner/DECT-NR-Plus-SDR/README.md

 ### [nrf](lib/include/dectnrp/upper/nrf/tfw_nrf.hpp)

-Firmware to receive packets from nRF91 SiPs.
+This firmware demonstrates how to receive packets from nRF91 SiPs.
+It scans ACFN=1657 (see ETSI TS 103 636-2 for channel numbering) and writes data to the log file.
+The ACFN can be changed in [tfw_nrf.cpp](lib/src/upper/nrf/tfw_nrf.cpp).

 ### [p2p](lib/include/dectnrp/upper/p2p/tfw_p2p_rd.hpp)